SreenathMP/simple-redux-app/README.md

 # Simple-redux-app

-Allows to Create Group , Add users to Group
+Allows to Create Group , Add users to Group dynamically